-The SES committee comprises of three non-executive directors.
-The committee is chaired by an independent director.
-The majority of the members of the committee are independent.
+The SES Committee comprises of four non-executive directors.
+The Committee is chaired by an independent non-executive director.
+The majority of the members of the Committee are independent.

-The SES committee is constituted in terms of the Companies Act and has an independent role.
-It monitors the group's functions as required by the Companies Act and its regulations, and other regulatory requirements, such as King IV.
-It assists the board in effectively integrating relevant and material ESG issues (including related corporate sustainability matters) into the group strategy.
+The SES Committee is constituted in terms of the Companies Act and has an independent role.
+It monitors the Group's functions as required by the Companies Act and its regulations, and other regulatory requirements, such as King IV.
+It assists the board in effectively integrating relevant and material ESG issues (including related corporate sustainability matters) into the Group strategy.